-is a Chess Grandmaster of Chinese – Filipino descent.
+is a Super Chess Grandmaster of Chinese – Filipino descent.
 Born in the Philippines on October 9th 1993, he was only six, when he learned the movement of chess pieces across a board.
 After memorizing them, chess set in hand, he explored the streets of his neighborhood daring people to play with him.
 At nine years old he began to compete in local, junior chess tournaments.
 His first major tournament win was taking 1st place at the 2003 Philippine National Chess Championships for the under 10 age group.

 So, was awarded his first GM norm at the Offene Internationale Bayerische Schach Meisterschaft, in Bad Wiessee, Germany.
 He acquired his second GM norm in the 2007 U-20 World Junior Chess Championship in Yerevan, Armenia, and capped his year by earning his third GM norm at the 3rd Prospero Pichay Cup International Open in the Philippines.
 At the age of fourteen years, one month and twenty eight days, FIDE awarded him the title of Grandmaster, making him the ninth youngest chess grandmaster in history.
 He was then ranked strongest player in the world under sixteen years old.

-In 2013, he won five major tournaments: they included the Reykjavik Open, the Calgary International Chess Classic, the 17th edition of the Univé Chess Tournament and the World University Chess Championship.
+In 2013, Wesley So won five major tournaments: they included the Reykjavik Open, the Calgary International Chess Classic, the 17th edition of the Univé Chess Tournament and the World University Chess Championship.
 At the 27th Summer Universiade in Kazan, Russia, So also won a gold medal for the Philippines.
 It was the first gold medal for the country in the history of the tournament.

 In 2015, Wesley So launched his career as a full time professional chess player.
-He now plays for the United States.
-Please see complete biodata.